 0.6 mg/L to 1.2 to 1.3 mg/L for two days.
-After these two days, the dosage was dropped back to about 0.6 mg/L. Mark LeChevallier of American Water provided all of the chemical addition data for this report.3
+After these two days, the dosage was dropped back to about 0.6 mg/L. Mark LeChevallier of American Water provided all of the chemical addition data for this report.

-PAC was not added in the treatment plant until after the licorice odor was detected.
+PAC was added in the treatment plant beginning on January 9, which was the same day the licorice odor was detected in the air around the Elk River and the same day that Freedom Industries was confirmed as the source of the chemical spill.
 Figure 4 shows that the PAC dose was ramped up to 19 mg/L after which it was reduced over a two-week period to a continuing dose of 0.7 mg/L.

-^{}Backwash water is normally settled and recycled to the head of the plant; river discharge temporary after spill event
+\Backwash water is normally settled and recycled to the head of the plant; river discharge temporary after spill event